 Effects of this style on children: They learn to trust their feelings, regulate their own emotions, and solve problems.
 They have a high self-esteem, learn well, and get alone well with others.

-The concept of Emotion Coaching is a simple one that’s rooted in our deepest feelings of love and empathy for our children.
+The concept of Emotion Coaching is rooted in our deepest feelings of love and empathy for our children.
 Unfortunately, however, Emotion Coaching doesn’t come naturally to all parents.
-Rather, Emotion Coaching is an art that requires emotional awareness and a specific set of listening and problem-solving behaviors – behaviors Dr. Gottman and his colleagues identified and analyzed in their observation of healthy, well-functioning families.
+It’s an art that requires emotional awareness and a specific set of listening and problem-solving behaviors – behaviors Dr. Gottman and colleagues identified and analyzed in their observation of healthy, well-functioning families.
 The path to becoming a better parent, like almost every road to personal growth, begins with self-examination.
 Curious about which style of parent you are?
 Take our quiz here!

 If you want to build a deeply meaningful relationship full of trust and intimacy, then subscribe below to receive our blog posts directly to your inbox: